10 Things To Know About CBD And Pain Relief

 Cannabidiol, or CBD, is just one of over a hundred cannabinoid compounds found in cannabis.
 THC is the cannabinoid most folks are after when looking for a high.
 In contrast, CBD is non-intoxicating.
 In the 28 states where medical marijuana is legal, CBD products are covered by those same medical marijuana legal protections.

-In recent years, 16 states have passed CBD-only laws, which legalize the possession and use of CBD products for specific qualifying condition.
+In recent years, 16 states have passed CBD-only laws, which legalize the possession and use of CBD products for a specific qualifying condition.
 However, this does not include cannabis products containing higher levels of THC.
 Those CBD-only laws often limit the legal possession and use of CBD products to children with epilepsy and some nerve and muscle afflictions.

 Trials For Qualifying Patients